Choosing Your Pottery Clay – Best Pottery Clay For Beginners

 - When it comes to pottery or ceramics, porcelain is known to be the most regal of all clay types.

-- I have thrown with cone 5 – Porcelain 16, Hagi porcelain, and Porcelain Five.
-These porcelains are not the true porcelains, but I still find them to be nice clays to throw with.
+- I have thrown with cone 5—Porcelain 16, Hagi porcelain, and Porcelain Five.
+Although these are not true porcelains, I still find them to be nice clays to throw with.

 2) What Is The Best Texture For You

-A good thing to know when selecting your clay is if there is grog (ground up fired clay), sand, both, or none in your clay.
-Your selection will depend on what you are using your clay for and what skill level you are.
+When selecting your clay, it’s good to know whether it contains grog (ground-up fired clay), sand, both, or none.
+Your selection will depend on what you are using it for and your skill level.

 - You need a clay that has the ability to stand on its own as you create your masterpiece.
-Both Stoneware and Earthenware are good handbuilding clays.
+Both Stoneware and Earthenware are good for hand building.

 - While scoring and slipping pieces together, you don’t want your clay to start slumping or even collapse.

-I recommend a nice smooth stoneware or earthenware clay that has enough texture to play with for a long time and does NOT hurt your hands, even after throwing for hours.
+I recommend a nice smooth stoneware or earthenware clay that has enough texture to play with for wheel throwing so it does NOT hurt your hands, even after throwing on the pottery wheel for hours.

 3) What Cone Size Do You Need